rafaover/rafaover/README.md

 # 💫 About Me:

-From partner for 15yrs in Advertising industry to Software Engineering.
+15yrs partner in Advertising industry to Software Engineering.
+<br> I'm a experienced creative director/planner, with clear knowledge in branding, consumer behaviour and team management.
-<br> I’m interested in Mobile Development.
+<br> Interested in Mobile Development.
 Currently working on MATip App and PatientTruth.
-<br> I’m currently learning Android Development (Kotlin + Jetpack Compose) and Web Development.
+<br> Currently learning Android Development (Kotlin + Jetpack Compose) and Web Development.
-<br> I’m looking to collaborate.
-If you need a brainstorm of ideas, I'm interested.
+<br> Looking to collaborate.
+If you need a brainstorm of ideas, I'm interested!
 <br> 📫 How to reach me by email (rafamsilva@gmail.com)

 ## 🌐 Socials: